-SUNNYLEA CO-OPERATIVE NURSERY SCHOOL Policies and Procedures WAITLIST POLICY
+SUNNYLEA CO-OPERATIVE NURSERY SCHOOL Policies and Procedures WAITLIST POLICY (Updated January 2019)

 In accordance with our registration process, interested parents/caregivers whose names appear on the general waiting list will be given a registration number (their position on the waiting list), and spaces will be filled according to their position on the waiting list up until registration is closed at the discretion of the Registrar.
+Priority will be given to those who would like to register for more than one three year old program.

 Families are welcome to contact Sunnylea Co-operative Nursery School at any time to inquire about their current position on the waiting list.
+Privacy of waiting list information will be maintained and families will be informed of their position on the list by number reference.

 If a space becomes available at Sunnylea Co-operative Nursery School throughout the year, families are contacted based on their place on the applicable waiting list.
-Three attempts will be made to contact a parent/caregivers before we automatically remove them from our waiting list.
+Three attempts will be made to contact a parent/caregiver before we automatically remove them from our waiting list.
 Families have the option of declining a space at the time we call and are able to retain their position on the waiting list for the next available spot.
 Parents/caregivers are asked if they would like to stay on the wait list or be removed.
 We then contact the next person on the list and offer the available spot.